mindsdb/lightwood/README.md

 Lightwood is like Legos for Machine Learning.

-A Pytorch based framework that breaks down machine learning problems into smaller blocks that can be glued together seamlessly with on objective:
+A Pytorch based framework that breaks down machine learning problems into smaller blocks that can be glued together seamlessly with one objective:

 - Make it so simple that you can build predictive models with as little as one line of code.